-One of the group’s founding members (who we’ll call Kali) tells Zikoko Citizen more about what took place in the group before the invasion.
-On some days, they shared book recommendations and discussed their hobbies.
+One of the group’s founding members (who we’ll call Kali) tells Zikoko Citizen that the group was the safe space they hoped it would be before it was compromised.
+On some days, they shared book recommendations and discussed their hobbies, as seen in screenshots by Zikoko Citizen.
 On other days, they recounted painful sexual assault experiences, finding solace in the knowledge that they had found a community of women who understood their pain.

 None of these women suspected that a man was in their space until November 6, when cropped screenshots of messages from this group hit the internet, specifically X.